Park & Ride

 - Travel Training for people with disabilities.
 This type of training can be tailored to the trainees needs and can be delivered both individually or in a group setting.
 The goal of the individualized program is to train individuals with disabilities to travel independently to a regularly visited destination and back using CCRTA’s fixed-route buses.
 Group training allows a trainer to work with several trainees at one time to familiarize the trainees with fixed-route services, and provide them with the tools to explore the transit system independently.

-- Train the Trainer.
-Please contact the mobility coordinator for more information on how staff from your agencies and organizations can learn to deliver travel training skills.
+- Need Travel Training?
+Please contact the Customer Service Advocate for more information on how staff from your agencies and organizations can learn to deliver travel training skills.

 What Are the Benefits?